1996 was a leap year, and was designated as the International Year for the Eradication of Poverty. So that went well, then.

 A blizzard hit the eastern States of the US killing over 150 in January, and the next day a cargo plane crashed into a market in Kinshasa killing 300.
 The IRA ceasefire ended with the Canary Wharf bombing.
 Deep Blue beat Kasparov.
 Pokémon.
 The Dunblane Massacre.
 Mad cow disease.
 The Unabomber was arrested.
 Chechnya.
 The N64.
 Yeltsin.
 Dolly the sheep.
 Apple bought NeXT.

-Setting out on the final journey were (as always, etc.) François Mitterand, Gene Kelly, Bob Paisley, George Burns, Saul Bass, The Third Doctor, Timothy Leary, Ella Fitzgerald, 2Pac, Leslie Crowther, Beryl Reid, Eva Cassidy, Willie Rushton and Carl Sagan.
+Setting out on the final journey were (as always, etc.) François Mitterand, Gene Kelly, Bob Paisley, George Burns, Saul Bass, The Third Doctor (John Pertwee), Timothy Leary, Ella Fitzgerald, 2Pac, Leslie Crowther, Beryl Reid, Eva Cassidy, Willie Rushton and Carl Sagan.

 I was working in a bar in my hometown of Eastbourne, and praying for hard rock to come back.